qooxdoo/qooxdoo/docs/cli/compile-json.md

 application.
 `loaderTemplate` - (**optional**, **advanced**) this is the boot loader template file, usually determined automatically from the application `type`
 `minify` - (**optional**) determines the minification to be used for this application, if the target supports it; overrides other settings.
 Can be `off`, `minify`, `mangle` or `beautify`; takes precedence over the target's `minify` setting.
+- `writeIndexHtmlToRoot` - (**optional** ) if true the index.html file will be written to the target output directory.
+Allowed only once if you have more then one application.
+The index.html get's an <base href="appname" /> if set to true.

 A complete example is:
 ```